 Here’s a secret that’s not really a secret: men tend to reveal their actual intentions and feelings through their actions, rather than their words!

-It is true that actions speak louder than words, but men and women use words (as a communication tool) differently.
-Women tend to take words more literally and more seriously than men do, generally speaking.
-They also often analyse a man’s words, especially at the start of an attraction or relationship, sometimes putting two and two together and coming up with five.
-Under normal, everyday conditions, it is incredibly easy for human beings to miscommunicate, and to misunderstand one another; add the intensity of emotional, romantic interest/investment, and the potential for confusion races up the scale!
+It is true that actions speak louder than words, but men and women use words – as a communication tool – differently.
+Women often take words more literally and more seriously than men do.
+They also tend to analyse a man’s words, especially at the start of an attraction or relationship… sometimes putting two and two together and coming up with five.
+Under ‘normal’, everyday circumstances, it is incredibly easy for human beings to miscommunicate and misunderstand one another; add the intensity of emotional, romantic interest/investment, and the potential for confusion races up the scale!

 A real bulls*****r!

 Let me give you an example from my own past.
 I had been single for around six months, before venturing into the world of online ‘dating’.
 I began talking to a guy whose picture showed him to be attractive and fun, extremely tall and well-built.
 He took to texting and calling me a lot, especially early in the morning whilst at work, and he always had plenty to say for himself, talking about meeting up and the things we would do together.
-Twice we organised a date, time and meeting place, and I showed up with my biking gear, ready to go off somewhere on his bike… and twice he failed to appear.
+Twice we organised a date, time and meeting place, and I showed up with my biking gear, ready to go off somewhere on his bike – and twice he failed to appear.
 He came up with elaborate stories to explain his absence, which I did my best to convince myself were feasible.
 And then, on one boring Sunday afternoon, I decided to grab the bull by the horns and head off down the motorway to visit him.
-I called him to ask for his address… and although he did his best to hide it, I could hear the panic in his voice, stuttering and stumbling over his words – and of course, there was a ‘reason’ he couldn’t see me that day.
-It was at that moment that I finally acknowledged that this guy’s words meant Jack S**t, whilst his actions revealed his true intentions and feelings.
+I called him and asked for his address – and although he did his best to hide it, the panic in his voice was palpable.
+He stuttered and stumbled over his words, before coming up with a ‘reason’ that he couldn’t see me that day.
+It was at that moment that I finally acknowledged that this guy’s words meant Jack S**t… whilst his actions revealed his true intentions and feelings.
 I can’t remember whether I ever spoke to him again, but I think probably not.
-Looking back, I doubt that the guy in the picture on his profile was even him, and it is also likely that he had a partner, and possibly children… who knows?
-I am sure he would have continued with the telephone conversation, banter and flirting, without ever meeting up, if I had been a willing participant.
+Looking back, I doubt that the guy in the picture on his profile was even him; it is also likely that he had a partner, and maybe even children… who knows?
+I am sure that he would have continued with the telephone conversation, banter, and flirting without ever meeting up, if I had been a willing participant.

-This kind of scenario is one I have heard tell of a zillion times, and almost always from women – and I remind them, when in doubt, to measure a man’s actions against his words; if they align, even if it isn’t what we ideally want to acknowledge, great – because at least we know where we stand!
-If, however, his words and his actions are mismatched, or if he consistently makes promises he doesn’t keep, of if he says one thing but does another… pay more attention to his actions (or lack of them), than his words!
+This scenario is one I have heard tell of a zillion times, and almost always from women – and I remind them, when in doubt, to measure a man’s actions against his words: if they match, fantastic, even if it means that things are not the way we believed them to be; better to know where we stand than to waste time on a fantasy!
+If, however, his words and his actions are mismatched, or if he consistently makes promises that he doesn’t keep, or if he says one thing and then does another – pay attention to his actions (or lack of them), rather than his words!
 This is not man-bashing, by the way.
 I have no interest in that, and I have absolutely no issues with the male gender in general.
 It is just a conclusion I arrived at, over a period of years, based on my own experiences and observations, as well as those of friends and customers.

 Of course, if you are in an established relationship with joint responsibilities and financial interests, and your partner is consistently playing fast and loose, always ready with an answer, an excuse, or a rebuttal, then it is much harder to resolve than if you are at the love interest or new relationship stage – because it is much easier to disentangle yourself when you aren’t yet too invested.
-People will defend their own habits and behaviour almost to the death, sometimes, and if you find yourself regularly struggling with a partner whose actions are at odds with what they insist is true, I feel for you: been there and done that, with two different relationships in particular… and in both cases, I ended up leaving.
+People will sometimes defend their own habits and behaviour almost to the death; if you find yourself regularly struggling with a partner whose actions are consistently at odds with what they swear is true, I feel for you: been there and done that, with two different relationships in particular… and in both cases, I ended up leaving.

 No-one is perfect, and we women have our own peculiar little ways which often baffle and annoy men.
-We can even be guilty of saying something with our mouth that is not backed up by our actions… but, in my experience, when men do it, they really do it well!
+We can even be guilty of saying something with our mouth that is not backed up by our actions; however, in my experience, when men do it, they do it really well!

-So, if you are getting to know someone romantically, don’t immediately go jumping in with both feet, emotionally speaking; if, over an acceptable period of time, you recognise that there is a lot of talk without much actual action, the alarm bells should be ringing.
-You could try being forthright and direct (without nastiness), gauge the response, and then act accordingly – remembering that, if necessary, you can still jump ship without too much hassle!
+So, if you are getting to know another person romantically, don’t immediately go jumping in with both feet.
+If, over an acceptable period of time, you recognise that there is a lot of talk without much actual action, then the alarm bells should be ringing.
+You could try being forthright and direct (without nastiness), gauge the response, and then act accordingly; you won’t be in so deep that you can’t jump ship without too much hassle or heartache!
 What you are willing to accept is down to you, and will be tied up with your sense of self-worth.
-I am not suggesting that every single word uttered by our POI should be scrutinised and tested… that would be ridiculous!
-What I am saying is that, within reasonable time limits, there should be some degree of putting the-money-where-the-mouth-is, if the person in question is above-board and sincere.
+I am not suggesting that every single word uttered by a POI should be scrutinised and tested; that would be unreasonable.
+What I am saying is that, within reasonable time limits, there should be some degree of putting the-money-where-the-mouth-is… if the person in question is above-board and sincere.

 It isn’t all one-way traffic!